ariakis/houdini/README.md

 # Houdini

-A script to bypass WiFi captive portals (e.g. at hotels, cruise ships etc.)
+A script to bypass a whole bunch of WiFi captive portals (e.g. at hotels, cruise ships etc.)

+This is the Houdini of WiFi ;)

 # Requirements (kali install and update code):